Investment Banking Associate

 • Spin-offs: Creating a new independent company by separating a division or subsidiary...read more

-Q2.
-How is primary market diffrent from secondary
+Q. How does the primary market differ from the secondary market?

 Ans.